fossillogic/fossil-test/README.md

 ## ***Prerequisites***

-To get started with Fossil Test, ensure you have the following installed:
+To get started with Pizza Test, ensure you have the following installed:

 - **Meson Build System**: If you don’t have Meson installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).

 ---

-### Adding Fossil Test Dependency
+### Adding Pizza Test Dependency

-#### Adding Fossil Test Dependency With Meson
+#### Adding Pizza Test Dependency With Meson

 1. **Install Meson Build System**:
    Install Meson version `1.3` or newer: